The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: Summary

 \textbf{Multi-phase gas distribution:} The absorption strength decreases with impact parameter, following the relation $W \propto D^{-0.50 \pm 0.38}$ (Figure \ref{fig:D} and Figure \ref{fig:beta}).
 All gas components can be effectively described by a two-halo model.
 The radial profiles of low-ionization species (e.g., Mg\,\textsc{ii}, Fe\,\textsc{ii}) exhibit slopes similar to those of galaxy two-point correlation functions at comparable redshifts.
 In contrast, high-ionization species demonstrate more extended distributions, which aligns with both simulations and previous observational data.

-\textbf{Ion-Specific Trends:} Fe/Mg abundance ratios, gauged by the ratio $W_{\text{FeII}}/W_{\text{MgII}}$, decline with increasing redshift (see Figure \ref{fig:femg}).
+\textbf{Ion-Specific Trends:} Fe/Mg abundance ratios, gauged by the ratio $W_{\text{FeII}}/W_{\text{MgII}}$, decline with increasing redshift but show little sensitivity to distance (see Figure \ref{fig:femg}).
 This trend can be attributed to the vigorous star formation activities at high redshift, along with the delayed Fe enrichment from SNIa in comparison to the Mg production by CCSN.
-Alternatively, this decline may also indicate a top-heavy IMF in the early universe, which would enhance the production of $\alpha-$elements are produced.
-Additionally, the $W_{\text{FeII}}/W_{\text{MgII}}$ exhibits a slight increase with $D$, potentially due to the differential dust depletion of Fe.
+Alternatively, this decline may also indicate a top-heavy IMF in the early universe, which would enhance the production of $\alpha$-elements are produced.

 While this study approximates gas surrounding QSOs as an isotropic shell, we recognize that the true structure of the CGM and IGM is inherently patchy and inhomogeneous \citep{lofthouse23,faucher2023}.
 This complexity underscores the need for enhanced observational capabilities to accurately resolve ionization gradients and their dependencies on host galaxy properties.
-The release of the DESI Year 1 dataset will provide unprecedented spectral coverage and statistical depth, enabling transformative studies of the distribution and evolution of multiphase gas.
+The release of the DESI Year~1 dataset will provide unprecedented spectral coverage and statistical depth, enabling transformative studies of the distribution and evolution of multiphase gas.
 Notably, absorption-line spectroscopy, combined with this extensive spectral dataset, offers unique insights into faint, diffuse baryons, particularly in low-density environments like the outskirts of galaxy halos and the cosmic web.
 By leveraging these advancements, future investigations will be positioned to unveil the multiphase nature of gas accretion and ionization states within dark matter potential wells, bridging the gap between small-scale galaxy feedback and the large-scale baryon cycle.